vsoch/vsoch.github.io/_posts/2022/2022-04-07-time-management.md

 ### Open Source Online ML

-I've been working on a River pull request to refactor the nearest neighbors library, and the last state from a few days ago had some nasty "un-pickleable result" error that I was too tired to deal with then.
+I've been working on a <a href="https://github.com/online-ml/river" target="_blank">River</a> pull request to refactor the nearest neighbors library, and the last state from a few days ago had some nasty "un-pickleable result" error that I was too tired to deal with then.
 I decided to look at it, and it was fairly easy to work on.
 I first created a testing example of pickling something to generate the same error, and then learned there were two issues with my code.
 The first was defining a class within a class - it needed